- Home

 If your home doesn’t need much work – or you don’t have the finances for a big restoration project – you might want to have a go at upcycling.

-Upcycling is the act of repurposing old furniture and possessions and giving them a second life.
-Not only is it a great way to save money while giving your home a new look, but it can also help you to live more sustainably.
+Upcycling is the act of repurposing old furniture and possessions to give them a second life.
+Not only is it a great way to save money while giving your home a new look, but it can also help you live more sustainably.

 There are many ways you can use upcycling to improve your home.
-You can reupholster sofas and chairs, turn cans and jars into pretty plant pots, and paint tired wooden furniture bright colours…the options are endless.
+You can reupholster sofas and chairs, turn cans and jars into pretty plant pots, or paint tired wooden furniture bright colours.
+The options are endless!

 17. Learn to dance

 Dancing is an excellent way to keep both your body and brain healthy.
-It improves your fitness, boosts confidence, reduces stress, and keeps you feeling young.
+It can improve your fitness, boost confidence, reduce stress, and keep you feeling young.
 One of the best things about dance is that you don’t have to be good at it to enjoy it – and it’s never too late to start learning.

-Plus, because there are so many different styles of dancing, you’re sure to find one to suit you.
-You can try ballroom, Latin, ballet, salsa, tango, tap, or belly dancing; and you can learn online, via one-to-one tuition, or in a group class.
+Because there are so many different styles of dancing, you’re sure to find one to suit you.
+You can try ballroom, ballet, salsa, tango, tap, or belly dancing.
+Plus, you can choose between learning online, via one-to-one tuition, or in a group class.

-If you’d like to get into dance, you may want to have a read of our articles; 11 online dance classes for beginners and 9 dance styles from around the world – and how to get involved.
+If you’d like to get into dance, you may want to read our articles: 11 online dance classes for beginners and 9 dance styles from around the world – and how to get involved.
 And why not check out the dance classes run on Rest Less Events?
 There’s everything from ballet and belly dancing to Afrofusion dance fitness sessions.

 18. Become a tour guide

-If you have a passion for history, architecture, or beautiful places – or all three! – you might be interested in becoming a tour guide.
+If you have a passion for history, architecture, or beautiful places, you might be interested in becoming a tour guide.

 Volunteering for organisations like the National Trust allows you to indulge your interests and get ‘behind the scenes’ access to some of the most fascinating places in the UK.
 Plus, you might make new friends along the way.